Saim Ayub: Pakistan Super League

 In 2021, Ayub played for the Quetta Gladiators but failed to secure a regular place in the playing XI and was not retained for the following season.
 In the 2023 PSL, playing for Peshawar Zalmi, he scored his maiden PSL half-century in 33 deliveries, drawing comparisons from some observers to Saeed Anwar.
 In match 25 of PSL 2023 (Peshawar vs Quetta), he scored 74 off 34 balls, helping Zalmi post 240/2 in 20 overs.
 He also produced a knock of 58 off 33 in match 27.
 He finished the season with 341 runs at an average of 28.41 and a strike rate of 165.53 over 12 matches.

-Since then he is a regular opener for Zalmis.
+Ahead of the 2026 Pakistan Super League, Ayub was released by Peshawar Zalmi and was pre-signed by Hyderabad Kingsmen for 12.6 crore Pakistani rupees, making him the most expensive local player in the tournament.